rabobank-nederland/omnikassa-sdk-doc/README.md

 - .NET Core 2.1 / 3.1
 - .NET 5.0

-You can download the .NET SDK from NuGet https://www.nuget.org/packages/OmniKassa_Rabobank/
+You can install the .NET SDK from NuGet https://www.nuget.org/packages/OmniKassa_Rabobank/

 If applicable, this document will display separate code examples for these platforms.